-Important Things to Consider when Selecting a Gearbox
+Important Factors to Consider When Selecting a Gearbox

 Evaluating which gearbox is the best option for your application might seem simple.
 You consider the engineering calculations and pick the configuration that fits your requirements.
 But what many engineers don’t realize is that not all products are rated the same way.
 This episode of STOBER’s Power Tip explains the criteria you should take into account when selecting a gearbox.